Maximus-Ay/100-days-Coding-Challenge-in-python/README.md

 - Write a Python function to find the sum of squares of the first n natural numbers.
 - Write a function to find the sum of cubes of the first n natural numbers.

+59. Day 59 (28th August 2024)
+- Write a Python function to find the power of a number using recursion.
+- Write a function to convert a decimal number to binary.